Peakbagging Page for Heather Hasch

 US County High Point Links

-John Hasch has self-identified as interested in climbing to the high points of counties in the United States.
+Heather Hasch has self-identified as interested in climbing to the high points of counties in the United States.

 Forest Gump.
 Diabetes.
 Excess Weight.
 The list of motivating factors could go on and on, but there is a common theme: I am responsible for my own health and fitness, and if I don't take positive steps to address my current defects, then I will most likely die a premature death.